The Fashion Awards: British Emerging Talent - Womenswear

 Recognising new British womenswear talent, this award celebrates a British-based womenswear or accessories designer who over the last 12 months has had a major creative impact on global fashion.

 British Emerging Talent - Menswear

 Celebrating emerging talent in British menswear, this award recognises the innovation and creative influence from a British-based menswear or accessories designer, whose collections have gained international attention this year.

 British Designer of the Year - Womenswear

-Celebrating a British womenswear designer that has been instrumental in innovating and leading women's fashion over the last year – excelling both creatively and commercially, creating an impressive footprint on the global fashion stage.
+Celebrating a British womenswear designer that has been instrumental in innovating and leading women's fashion over the last year.

 British Designer of the Year - Menswear

-Recognises a leading British menswear designer who has consistently made a global impact with their innovative and creative designs, shaping the burgeoning international menswear landscape.
+Recognises a leading British menswear designer.

 Model of the Year

 Recognises the global impact of a model, male or female, who over the last 12 months has dominated the industry.
-With an influence that transcends the catwalk, the Model of The Year has made an outstanding contribution to the industry, garnering numerous editorial and advertising campaigns throughout the year.

 Outstanding achievement

-The Outstanding Achievement Award celebrates the overwhelming creative contribution of an individual to the fashion industry, who throughout their illustrious career has constantly shaped and reshaped the fashion world through their innovation and creativity.
-Their influence has reached far beyond the industry, influencing the way the general public perceive and consume fashion.
-This timeless visionary remains an inspiration to both peers and protégés alike.
+The Outstanding Achievement Award celebrates the creative contribution of an individual to the fashion industry.

 Swarovski Award for Positive Change

 The Swarovski Award for Positive Change recognises and celebrates brands or individuals who promote the welfare of others and generously use their resources to benefit good causes.